5-MeO-NET

 5-MeO-NET, also known as 5-methoxy-N-ethyltryptamine, is a serotonin receptor agonist and serotonin releasing agent of the tryptamine family.

 Use and effects

-5-MeO-NET was not included or mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
+5-MeO-NET was not included nor mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).

 Pharmacology

 Pharmacodynamics

 5-MeO-NET is a potent full agonist or near-full agonist of the serotonin 5-HT_{1A}, 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 The drug is a relatively weak serotonin releasing agent.

 It does not produce the head-twitch response (HTR), a behavioral proxy of psychedelic effects, in rodents, suggesting that it would not be hallucinogenic in humans.
 However, 5-MeO-NET does produce the HTR if it is coadministered with a serotonin 5-HT_{1A} receptor antagonist like WAY-100635, suggesting that its serotonin 5-HT_{1A} receptor agonism masks or blocks its own serotonin 5-HT_{2A} receptor-mediated HTR induction.